This article is for the first film only. For tropes applied to the entire franchise, see The Matrix.

-Counting Bullets: In a fight between Neo and Agent Smith both note that the other has run out of bullets.
+Counting Bullets: In the subway fight between Neo and Agent Smith, both note that the other has run out of bullets.

-Creepy Twins: A subtle occurrence is in the Agent Training Program.
-If you think you see the same extras walk by twice, guess what, you're right: All of the extras are twins.
-Word Of God is that Mouse wrote the program and after making half the crowd became lazy and copied them.
+Creepy Twins: A subtle version in the Agent Training Program.
+If you watch it and you're certain that you saw the same extras walk by the camera twice, guess what, you're right: All of the extras are twins.
+It suggests that Mouse wrote the program and after making half the crowd became lazy and copied them.
 And the producers actually went around looking for basically every pair of twins they could find just for this one scene.
 Now were you looking for that, or were you looking at the woman in the red dress?